d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 # &eta;-conversion in Swift 3+

-&lambda;-caculus is a formal system expression computation based on application and abstraction.
+&lambda;-calculus is a formal system expression computation based on application and abstraction.
 In addition a set of transformation rules define a equational theory dedicated to the expression manipulation.
 This set contains in particular transformation rules dedicated to the reduction process based on &alpha;-conversion, &beta;-reduction and &eta;-conversion.